gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Version -11 to -12 ## {#sec-11-12}

 * Clarified semantics of 'ecdh_info' and 'gm_dh_pub_keys'.

+* ace-group/ accessible also to non-members that are not Verifiers.

 * Revised names of new IANA registries.